snudsnud/snudsnud.github.io/slides/introduction.md

   <img src="/images/touchingwires/mymum.jpg" alt="Image 1" width=25%/>
   <img src="/images/touchingwires/internetsharing.jpg" alt="Image 1" width=25%/>
 </div>

 ---

-### Workshop session overview

-- Drawing
-- Introduction to embroidery
-- Introduction to circuits
+### Introduction to equipment
-- Make and play!

 ---

 ### Blind Contour Drawing

-Draw a computer or digital technology that played an important role in your early life — maybe your first computer, a family gaming console, or even an old mobile phone.
+Draw a computer or digital technology that you identify with.
 Do this without looking at the surface while you draw (you can peek when you’re done!).

 ---